A Fast Guide to Print Publishing

 You can’t ignore the power of a printed book.
-It has a physical substance that can’t be matched by digital forms of communication, like ebooks, courses and talks.
-It's one of the reasons why a printed book feels more valuable to a buyer, even though it’s the words and ideas that deliver the real value.
+It has a physical reality that can’t be matched by digital forms of communication, like ebooks, courses and talks.
+A printed book has a tendency to feel more valuable because it’s a physical product, even though it’s the ideas and information conveyed in it that have the actual value.

 But what are your print publishing options and will print work for your book?

 You probably already know there are two main ways to publish in print: self-publishing using Print On Demand (where you write, produce and sell your book on Amazon yourself) and traditional publishing (where a publisher produces, sells and distributes your book for you).

 Self-publishing is a relatively new phenomenon, mainly driven by Print On Demand technology.
 Print On Demand means a book is only printed when someone orders it.
 That means there’s minimal or no warehousing costs and no need to invest in printing a large quantity of books that may or may not sell.

 You might be surprised to learn that POD presses (which look a lot like giant photocopiers) have been used for some time by academic, technical and specialist publishers.